 The theory of the firm in a market economy.
 Not open to students with credit in Economics 320 and 321; not applicable toward a master's degree in economics.
 606. (206.)
 The Public Economy (3) Prerequisite: Economics 401 or Public Administration 550.
 Determinants of the supply and demand for public goods; the social decision-making processes in determining public goods; supply; financing public goods; taxes and expenditures; planned program budgeting and cost-benefit analysis.
 Not applicable toward a master's degree in economics.
 611. (201A.)
 Seminar in the Development of Economic Thought (3) Prerequisite: Twelve units in economics.
 A critical study of the development of economic thought.
 620. (200B.)
 Seminar in Advanced Economic Theory (3) Prerequisites: Economics 320 and 321, or 324 and 325; and 447.
 Theory of money, employment, and income determination.
 Alternative theories of consumption, investment, price level and rate of interest.
 Causes of instability in short and long run.
-621. (200A.)
+124 / Economics - 621.
+(200A.)
 Seminar in Advanced Economic Theory (3) Prerequisites: Economics 320 and 321, or 324 and 325; and 447.
 Theory of consumer and producer behavior.
-Determination of prices and resource allocation patterns in a market economy; partial and general equilibrium, 630.
-(202.)
-Seminar in Comparative Economic Systems (3) Prerequisite: Economics 330 or 465 or 468.

-Topics in comparative economic systems; the Soviet economy, the economy of communist China, and related subjects.
-635. (210.)
-Seminar in Economic History Prerequisite: Economics 335 or 338A or 338B.
-Individual study and group discussion on selected topics in economic history.
-660. (292.)
+Determination of prices and resource allocation patterns in a market economy; partial and general equilibrium. - 635.
+(210.)
+Seminar in Economic History (3) Prerequisite: Economics 335 or 338A or 338B.
+Individual study and group discussion on selected topics in economic history. - 660.
+(292.)
 Seminar in International Economics (3) Prerequisite: Economics 360 or 561.
 Resource allocation, income distribution, commercial policies, capital movements, balance of payments, and international monetary institutions.

 665. (295.)
 Seminar in the Economics of Underdeveloped Countries (3) Prerequisite: Economics 365.

-Theories regarding underdevelopment and policies for development of economically underdeveloped countries.

-680. (250.)
-Seminar in Labor Economics (3)

-Prerequisite: Economics 380 or 482.

-Individual study and group discussion of selected topics in labor economics.

-701. (231.)
-Seminar in Public Finance (3)

-Prerequisite: Economics 401.

-Advanced study of public finance problems and literature; research.

-728. (208.)
-Development Planning (3)

-Prerequisite: Economics 365.
+Theories regarding underdevelopment and policies for development of economically underdeveloped countries. - 680.
+(250.)
+Seminar in Labor Economics (3) Prerequisite: Economics 380 or 482.
+Individual study and group discussion of selected topics in labor economics. - 701.
+(231.)
+Seminar in Public Finance (3) Prerequisite: Economics 401.
+Advanced study of public finance problems and literature; research. - 728.
+(208.)
+Seminar in Development Planning (3) Prerequisite: Economics 365.
 Role of government in development.
 Choice of target and policy variables.
 Planning techniques and their application to the national development problems.
 741. (241.)
-Seminar in Econometrics (3)

-Prerequisite: Economics 541.
+Seminar in Econometrics (3) Prerequisite: Economics 541.
 The construction of large economic models.
 Identification, causal ordering and estimation.
 Simultaneous-equation techniques and other selected topics.
 758. (238.)
-Seminar in Urban and Regional Economics (3) Prerequisite: Economics 458, Urban and regional economics; individual research and reports.
-774. (274.)
-Seminar in Economic Concentration and Monopoly Power (3) Prerequisites: Economics 321 (325) and 370, or 474, Selected topics in the field of economic concentration and monopoly.
+Seminar in Urban and Regional Economics (3) Prerequisite: Economics 458.
+Urban and regional economics; individual research and reports.
 777. (272.)
-Seminar in Utilities and Water Resources (3) Prerequisite: Economics 453 or 477.

-Advanced study and group discussion of selected topics in utility economics and regulation, and the economics of water resource development.
+Seminar in Utilities and Energy Resources (3) Prerequisite: Economics 452 or 477.
+Selected topics in public utility economics and regulation, and the economics of energy resource development.
 783. (253.)
-Comparative Labor Seminar (3)

-Prerequisite: Economics 380 or 483.

-Research in comparative labor problems, including problems of labor and social legislation, medical economics, poverty problems, labor force structural problems, and international labor movements.
-790. (235.)
+Comparative Labor Seminar (3) Prerequisite: Economics 380 or 483.
+Research in comparative labor problems, including problems of labor and social legislation, medical economics, poverty problems, labor force structural problems, and international labor 790.
+(235.)
 Seminar in Monetary Economics (3) Prerequisite: Economics 490.